Geo URI scheme: Altitude

-The syntax of the Geo UI defines coordinates as coordinates = coord-a "," coord-b [ "," coord-c ], where coord-c is optional.
+The syntax of the Geo URI defines coordinates as coordinates = coord-a "," coord-b [ "," coord-c ], where coord-c is optional.
 The semantic of coord-c for WGS-84 is altitude in meters (specifically the "ground elevation", relative to the current geoid - Earth Gravitational Model - attached to WGS84), and the concept is extended for other coordinates (of non-default CRS).